shiribailem/pyasdb/README.md

      |
      |  __init__(self, filename, flag='c', writeback=False)
      |      Database constructor
-     |      :param filename: Path and filename of the database file to use (will append .db to end)
+     |  :param filename: Path and filename of the database file to use (ignored if backend provided)
      |  :param flag: flag passed through to Shelve.open
      |  :param writeback: Whether to enable writeback mode
+     |  :param backend: (alternative) Accepts open DBM handler or dict object (overrides all other arguments)
      |
      |  __iter__(self)
      |